Woman inspecting model house with microscope|Condition report|Condition report|Condition report|Condition report

 Q: Do you need to issue two breach notices before you can issue a Notice to Leave?

 A: No. If a tenant breaches the Agreement (Form 18a, either a standard term or a special term) or the RTRA Act you can issue a Form 11 Notice to Remedy Breach (NTRB).
 For rent arrears, the tenant must be seven clear days in arrears before you can issue the Form 11.
 Once you issue the Form 11, you must allow the tenant seven clear days to remedy the breach.
 If the tenant doesn't remedy the breach, the next step is to issue the Form 12 Notice to Leave.
-For rent arrears, you must allow the tenant seven clear days to hand the property over and for any other breach, you must allow 14 clear days.
+The notice period for the Form 12 if the breach was a rent breach is seven clear days and for a general breach the notice period is 14 clear days.

 If the tenant didn't remedy the breach and the owner instructed you, in writing, not to proceed with issuing the Form 12, no further action could be taken on this breach notice other than keeping a record on the file.
 The Act allows for a Form 12 to be issued to seek to end the tenancy but the owner can elect not to take this action, indicating they've tolerated the breach and allowed the tenancy to continue.